This is the second of a 6-part series on how to teach your children about puberty at home. Read part 3 here.

 Read books written for adults alone.

 Parents and caregivers, read books written for you that can help you get prepared for having ongoing conversations with your kids about puberty, sex, and relationships.
 Some books can teach adults how to assess our own values and beliefs before we talk to our kids.
 Other books provide tips for learning how to be an approachable, “askable adult” to help parents and caregivers exude the welcoming attitude that tells kids it is safe to talk to us about any topic.
 Other books for adults can provides the facts about puberty so we feel more confident about answering questions.
+“Books for Parents” provides a list of books parents and caregivers can read to prepare for family discussions.

 Read books written for kids alone.